rschramm9/AHNC_MOTUS_KIOSK/WINDOWS_FIRSTRUN_README.md

 #### Main 13.0 - Create a backup administrator account with password

-I strongly recommend adding a second Admin account in case you somehow damage the User=Admin account.  (*Later we will disable the "User" admin account as it has no password and is a security risk*)
+I strongly recommend adding a second Admin account in case you somehow damage the User=Admin account.  (*Later we will disable any "User" admin account that has no passwords and is a security risk*)

 Create and cleanup this backup administrator account of any name you choose just as you did above.